chemodax/EditorConfigGuidelines/README.md

 - **Syntax**: `guidelines = <column> <style>, <column> <style>, ...`
 - **Parameters**:
   - `<column>`: The column number where the guideline should appear.
 Columns are numbered from left to right starting at 1, with the guideline drawn on the specified column's right edge.
-If you specify column 0, the guideline will be drawn on column 1's left edge.
   - `<style>`: The line style, which can be one of the following:
     - `solid`
     - `dashed`